Danielededo/SagradaFamilia/Deliverables/RMI_Protocol.md

 which is saved in the "waiting room", an attribute class the server possess, with the method

 addPlayer(String player)
-this method starts the main timer when there are two clients successfully connected
+this method starts the main timer when there are at least two clients successfully connected

 attesa_partita()
 this method controls at the same time: